TrooperZ/QuerosDiscordBot/README.md

 # QuerosDiscordBot

 **QUEROS IS DEAD!!!** It's been a long and fun run but sadly we have stalled.
 With the dominant space of popular bots and the rapid changes to Discord's API, I couldn't put enough time into the bot to make the changes.
 Thanks to everyone who supported me.
-I will be bringing the bot offline soon, and this repo will stay dormant.
+I will bring the bot offline soon; this repo will stay dormant.

 I may make another bot if I have enough time.